rasikasrimal/Heartlytics/docs/forget_password.md

   to cooldown and attempt limits.

 The UI presents the flow in a single Bootstrap authentication card.
 The first step collects an email address with helper text.
 After submission, a subtle divider reveals a six‑box OTP entry interface with auto‑tab and paste support.
 A disabled resend button is paired with a muted mm:ss countdown badge and a link to change the email if necessary.
-The same segmented OTP component now powers optional email verification after account creation, providing a consistent experience.
+The same segmented OTP component now powers mandatory email verification after account creation, providing a consistent experience.

 ## BPMN 2.0